Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Related work

 \section{Related work}

-\paragraph{Self-supervised learning.} There are a number of other self-supervised learning approaches in the literature, besides the instance-discrimination pretext task in SimCLR~\cite{chen2020simple}.
-Some non-contrastive approaches learn feature representations by relative patch prediction~\citep{doersch2015unsupervised}, by solving jigsaws~\citep{noroozi2016unsupervised}, by applying and predicting image rotations~\citep{gidaris2018unsupervised}, by inpainting or colorization~\citep{denton2016semi, pathak2016context, zhang2016colorful, zhang2017split}, by parameteric instance-discrimination~\citep{dosovitskiy2014discriminative}, and sometimes by combinations thereof~\citep{doersch2017multi, kolesnikov2019revisiting}.
+\paragraph{Self-supervised learning.} There are a number of other self-supervised learning approaches in the literature, besides the instance-discrimination pretext task in SimCLR~\citep{chen2020simple, chen2020big}.
+Some non-contrastive approaches learn feature representations by relative patch prediction~\citep{doersch2015unsupervised}, by solving jigsaws~\citep{noroozi2016unsupervised}, by applying and predicting image rotations~\citep{gidaris2018unsupervised}, by inpainting or colorization~\citep{denton2016semi, pathak2016context, zhang2016colorful, zhang2017split}, by parametric instance-discrimination~\citep{dosovitskiy2014discriminative}, and sometimes by combinations thereof~\citep{doersch2017multi, kolesnikov2019revisiting}.
 Of the contrastive approaches, Contrastive Predictive Coding (CPC)~\citep{oord2018representation, henaff2019data} compares representations from neighbouring patches of the same image to produce representations with a local regularity that are discriminative of particular samples.
 Non-Parametric Instance Discrimination (NPID)~\citep{wu2018unsupervised} aims to learn representations that enable each input image to be uniquely distinguished from the others, and makes use of a memory bank to train with many contrastive samples.
-The NPID training objective offers a non-parametric adaptation of Exemplar CNN~\citep{dosovitskiy2014discriminative}. \citet{misra2020pirl} generalize the NPID method as Pretext-Invariant Representation Learning (PIRL) to contrast images both with and without data augmentations, and combine the method with other instance-wise pretext tasks. \citet{he2019momentum} propose Momentum Contrast (MoCo) to build even larger memory banks by using an additional slowly progressing key encoder, thus benefiting from more contrastive samples while avoiding computational issues with large-batch training.
-There is also the recent work~\citep{li2020prototypical}, which makes use of EM~\citep{mclachlan2004discriminant} and clustering algorithms for estimating cluster prototypes~\citep{snell2017prototypical}.
+The NPID training objective offers a non-parametric adaptation of Exemplar CNN~\citep{dosovitskiy2014discriminative}. \citet{misra2020pirl} generalizes the NPID method as Pretext-Invariant Representation Learning (PIRL) to contrast images both with and without data augmentations, and combine the method with other instance-wise pretext tasks. \citet{he2019momentum} proposes Momentum Contrast (MoCo) to build even larger memory banks by using an additional slowly progressing key encoder, thus benefiting from more contrastive samples while avoiding computational issues with large-batch training. \citet{grill2020bootstrap} also contrasts representations with those of a slowly progressing target encoder, but eliminates negative samples all together.
+There is also recent work~\citep{li2020prototypical}, which makes use of EM~\citep{mclachlan2004discriminant} and clustering algorithms for estimating cluster prototypes~\citep{snell2017prototypical}, and the recent SwAV method of~\citet{caron2020unsupervised}, which contrasts image representations with random cluster prototypes.
+We report results for SwAV+SuNCEt in Table~\ref{tb:related-work}, trained with the same exact batch-size and learning-rate as for SuNCEt+SimCLR.
+The results are consistent with the SimCLR experiments in Section~\ref{sec:experiments}; we can match the baseline semi-supervised contrastive accuracy with less than half the pre-training epochs.